yuniko-software/minecraft-mcp-server/README.md

 ## Contributing

-This application was made in just two days, and the code is really simple and straightforward.
+Feel free to submit pull requests or open issues for improvements.
 All refactoring commits, functional and test contributions, issues and discussion are greatly appreciated!

-Feel free to submit pull requests or open issues for improvements.
-Some areas that could use enhancement:

-- Additional documentation
-- More robust error handling
-- Tests for different components
-- New functionality and commands

 To get started with contributing, please see [CONTRIBUTING.md](CONTRIBUTING.md).

+---

+⭐ If you find this project useful, please consider giving it a star on GitHub! ⭐

+Your support helps make this project more visible to other developers who might benefit from it.